howethomas/vcon-lifecycle/README.md

 Lifecycle events in Digital Rights Management include:

-1. **Consent to Record**: Consent is requested from the Data Subject to record the conversation.
+1. **ConsentToRecord**: Consent is requested from the Data Subject to record the conversation.

-2. **Consent for Purpose**: Confirmation of consent for specific purposes (e.g., "sales followup") is obtained.
+2. **ConsentForPurpose**: Confirmation of consent for specific purposes (e.g., "sales followup") is obtained.

-3. **Consent Recorded**: The Data Controller records where consent was confirmed in the transcript or recording.
+3. **ConsentRecorded**: The Data Controller records where consent was confirmed in the transcript or recording.

-4. **Consent Receipt Sent**: Notification is sent to Data Subject(s) with a link to review consent details.
+4. **ConsentReceipt Sent**: Notification is sent to Data Subject(s) with a link to review consent details.

-5. **Consent Review/Revocation**: Data Subject can review or choose to revoke consent at any time.
+5. **ConsentReview-Revocation**: Data Subject can review or choose to revoke consent at any time.

 6. **RevokeRequestProcessing**: If consent is revoked, the request is processed and communicated to all parties.